Conservative MP misplaces photo ID needed to vote in local elections

 According to Parliament’s voting records, they also voted to reject a Lords amendment aimed at widening the forms of acceptable identification to include workplace ID, library cards, bank statements and an array of other documents.

-Downing Street has said it will “look into” including veterans’ ID cards on the list of valid voter ID.
+Ministers are currently consulting on whether to include veteran cards in the list of approved forms of ID.

-The Government is currently consulting on whether to include it in the list.
+A Government spokesperson said: “Our intention is for the new veteran card, which was rolled out in January 2024, to be added to the official list of recognised identification – and we are already consulting on this.

 An investigation by the Electoral Commission suggested around 14,000 people – 0.25% of voters – did not vote in last year’s local elections after being unable to show an accepted form of photo ID at their polling station.